 Wherever there’s bread, there’s typically a consumer preference for white bread with a low fiber content.
 According to Leatherhead Research International, around 70% of the bread consumed in many countries is still white, despite widespread recognition of the need for more fiber in the diet.

-At DuPont, we’ve invested a lot of research in developing ways to add fiber to bakery products without altering their soft, white characteristics (you can read about that in the previous issue of Bakery Performance - The Health Issue).
+At Nutrition & Biosciences, we’ve invested a lot of research in developing ways to add fiber to bakery products without altering their soft, white characteristics (you can read about that in the previous issue of Bakery Performance - The Health Issue).

 Mixing soluble and insoluble

 Another aspect of fiber addition that interests us is the composition of the fibers added to bread and cakes.
 Nutritionists agree that we all need a combination of soluble fibers, which stimulate the growth of a healthy microflora in the intestine, and insoluble fibers, which support fecal transit.

 The problem bakery manufacturers face is that, when they attempt to incorporate sufficient soluble and insoluble fibers into their products to qualify for a high-fiber claim, the fibers have a negative impact on structure and sensory quality.

 In our bakery lab, we have conducted several trials with soluble and insoluble fiber addition to toast bread and Asian sponge cakes.
 The soluble fiber we have used is polydextrose.
 Soy fiber was the insoluble component.

 Previous trials had already shown us that the use of polydextrose and specialty cellulose gum could improve volume, softness and resilience in a high-fiber, white toast bread.
 When we combined polydextrose addition with soy fiber, we found that the volume and sensory quality were even better.
 Compared to the control, bread softness was improved over a 14-day shelf life.